flatlayer/flatlayer/docs/filtering.md

   "$or": [
     { "country": "USA" },
     { "country": "Canada" }
+  ],
+  "$orderBy": [
+    ["join_date", "desc"],
+    ["last_name", "asc"]
   ]
 }
 ```

-This filter would first apply all non-search filters:
+This filter would:
 1. Find active users
 2. Filter for users aged 18 or older
 3. Filter for users tagged with "technology"
 4. Filter for users in either the USA or Canada

-Then, it would perform a full-text search for "developer" on this filtered subset of users.
+5. Perform a full-text search for "developer" on this filtered subset of users
+6. Order the results first by join date (most recent first), then by last name (alphabetically) for users who joined on the same date

 ## Filter Application Order

 1. All non-search filters are applied first (field filters, logical operators, tag filters).
 2. The resulting dataset is then searched using the `$search` operator, if present.
+3. Finally, the results are ordered according to the `$orderBy` specification.

 This order of operations ensures that the potentially more expensive text search is performed on a pre-filtered dataset, which can lead to better performance and more relevant results.
+The ordering is applied last to ensure all filtering and searching is complete before sorting the final result set.